canonical/cloud-init/doc/rtd/topics/faq.rst

 cloud-init status --wait
 ```

-There are a number of reasons that cloud-init might "never complete.
+There are a number of reasons that cloud-init might never complete.
 This list
 is not exhaustive, but attempts to enumerate potential causes:

 External reasons: